Plim Plim: Synopsis

-Characters in the series
+Characters

 Magical characters

-Plim Plim: He is the title character of the series.
-He is a boy who combines the features of a clown, a hero, and a magician.
-He is the only human in this story.
-He shows up magically from a magical space-time.
-He is generous, valiant, enthusiastic, and well-intentioned.
-His characteristical phrase: "Of course you do!".
+Plim Plim is the protagonist of the series.
+He is a boy who combines the features of a clown, a hero, and a magician, and is the only human present.
+He shows up magically from a magical space-time, and is generous, valiant, enthusiastic, and well-intentioned.
+His characteristic phrases are "Of course you do!" and "You got it!".

-Wichiwichi Wichiwi: He is a little bird, Plim Plim's boon companion and messenger.
-His language sounds exactly like his name, but he is whistled.
+Wichiwichi Wichiwi is a little canary bird, Plim Plim's boon companion and messenger.
+His language sounds exactly like his name, but instead whistles.
 He carries messages from Plim Plim and belongs in the same magical world.
-Nobody knows how he comes or how he goes.
-He is the link between Plim Plim and the children and is always interacting with them.
-Sometimes he is a bit clumsy.
+Nobody knows how he comes or how he goes, and is the link between Plim Plim and the children and is always interacting with them.
+Sometimes he is shown to be clumsy.

-Tuni: It's a magical vehicle.
-Children's joy fuels it.
-It's a car that can be transformed into an airplane, a helicopter, a boat, a submarine, an adventure machine, and even a bus, adjusting to the need of the challenge at hand.
+Tuni is a magical car that can be transformed into an airplane, a helicopter, a boat, a submarine, an adventure machine, and even a bus, adjusting to the need of the challenge at hand.

 Other characters

-Nesho: He is an elephant.
+Nesho is an orange elephant, he has large ears and wears brown glasses and blue shirt and pants.
 His name has an oriental origin.
-He is intellectual, deductive, smart, structured, and orderly yet, slow and gifted with such a great memory.
-His favorite instrument is the tuba.
-His characteristic phrase: "How interesting!".
+He is intellectual, deductive, smart, structured, and orderly.
+He is known to be slow and gifted however he has a great memory.
+His favorite instrument is the tuba, and his characteristic phrase is "How curious!".

-Bam: He is a bear.
+Bam is a bear.
 He is sweet, cute, fun-loving, and very sensory.
 His name has Latin origins.
-His favorite instrument is the drum.
-His characteristic phrase: "Delicious!".
+His favorite instrument is the drum, and his characteristic phrase is "Delicious!".